 Temporal tracks workflow and activity executions such that the past decisions and workflow state is durably persisted to the cluster database.
 This is the secret that allows developers to author workflows as basic code when under the covers, the workflow is essentially a state machine.

 Temporal is is a multi tenant service.
 The unit of isolation is called a namespace.
-Each namespace acts as a namespace for task list names as well as workflow Ids.
+Each namespace acts as a namespace for task queue names as well as workflow Ids.
 For example, when a workflow is started, it is started in a specific namespace.
 Temporal guarantees a unique workflow Id within a namespace, and supports running workflow executions to use the same workflow Id if they are in different namespaces.

 Various configuration options like retention period or archival destination are configured per namespace as well through a special CRUD API or through the Temporal CLI.
 In the multi-cluster deployment, namespace is a unit of fail-over.
 Each namespace can only be active on a single Temporal cluster at a time.
 However, different namespaces can be active in different clusters and can fail-over independently.